DebeshJha/ColonSegNet/README.md

 <img src="ColonSegNet.png" align="center">

 ## How to run
-You can run the files in the following sequences:
+Please run the files in the following sequence:
 1. data_aug.py - Change the dataset path.
 This will create a new_data folder containing augmented data.
 2. train.py - If you want to use augmented data from the new_data folder then uncomment the lines from 70-74 and comment the lines 76 and 77.
 3. test.py - Set the proper path for the dataset in line number 55 and run the code.
 This will provide the scores of different evaluation metrics as well as masks which are saved in the "results" folder.